mtnygard/atg-xref/README.md

 I sort of expect that the "server" will usually just be your own laptop or workstation.

+## TODO

+* Use bindings for Solr server reference instead of global ref.

 ## License

 Copyright (C) 2011 N6 Consulting LLC, All Rights Reserved